LAST UPDATED 21st March, 2023

 2.2 The Processor receives and processes, together with its sub-processors such as hosting partners and advertising networks, necessary personal data of the data subject, in order to be able to execute ad mediation.
 This data falls roughly into two categories: “HTTP header data” and “clickstream data”.
 The former may include in-formation about browsers and devices of users, device identifiers, cookie information and the IP address from which the device accesses the service.
 The latter refers to the information that the data subject leaves behind while visiting a website and which is stored as a form of log files.
-No sensitive personal data, as defined by the GDPR or CCPA, will be collected or processed by the Processor.
+No sensitive personal data, as defined by privacy laws such as the GDPR, CCPA, or VCDPA, will be collected or processed by the Processor.
 In some cases, advertising networks may become controllers for some personal data when they increase the efficiency of advertising.

-3.1 Both Parties shall comply with the applicable laws and regulations, including laws and regulations governing the protection of personal data, such as the GDPR and CCPA.
+3.1 Both Parties shall comply with the applicable laws and regulations, including laws and regulations governing the protection of personal data, such as the GDPR, CCPA and VCDPA.

 3.2 The Processor shall furnish the Controller promptly on request with details regarding the measures it has adopted to comply with its obligations under this Data Processing Policy and any applicable laws and regulations.